p0zn/p0zn/README.md

 ## About Me

-- I am developing websites with Django and Flask
+- Backend Dev / Django - Flask
-- I am a computer science engineer.
+- Computer Science Engineer.
-- I am developing hacking tools in python.
+- Hacking Tools Developer with Python.

 You can contact me at [Linkedin][df2]